 These mini treats were even priced at 25 to 50 cents back in the 80’s.
 The basic ingredients of flour, sugar, eggs, milk, oil, and butter.
 Mixed to create a smooth batter, poured over kabayan molds or mini muffin pans, baked in the oven or makeshift stovetop oven.
 Served hot and fresh!

 You can go the simple way by serving this as is, or with a brush of melted butter and sprinkle of sugar for that extra sweetness!
+Try out these no oven Kabayan Muffins to jazz up your afternoons!

 No oven Kabayan MuffinsCourse: Snacks